Oleg Belozyorov

-He served as First Deputy Minister of Transport of the Russian Federation (2015); Deputy Minister of Transport of the Russian Federation (2009-2015); and the head of the Russian Federal Road Agency (2004-2009).
+He served as First Deputy Minister of Transport of the Russian Federation (2015); Deputy Minister of Transport of the Russian Federation (2009–2015); and the head of the Russian Federal Road Agency (2004–2009).

+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 School and college years

 Oleg Belozyorov was born on 26 September 1969 in Ventspils, Latvian SSR in the family physicians of city polyclinic.
 His father, Valentin Borisovich Belozyorov, worked as a radiologist, his mother, Leonila Kirillovna Belozerova a neurologist.
 He studied at the School of Ventspils number 2.
 During his school years he was fond of athletics seriously, preferring to sprint running and long jump.
 After graduating from school in 1986, he entered the university in Leningrad.

 Since childhood, regularly made the 4-hour trip by train between Ventspils and Riga (180 km).
-As a student - on the night express train travel between St. Petersburg and Riga; since then it nourishes sympathy for the railroad.
+As a student – on the night express train travel between St. Petersburg and Riga; since then it nourishes sympathy for the railroad.

 As a young man fond of travel, he walked Latvian medieval castles.
 He served in the army in the Murmansk region, on the border with Norway, then left.

 In 1992, he graduated from St. Petersburg State University of Economics and Finance with a degree in economics, planning industry.
-From the fourth year, he began working in the youth scientific-technical center - the forge of future entrepreneurs.
+From the fourth year, he began working in the youth scientific-technical center – the forge of future entrepreneurs.